mozilla/browserid-crypto/README.md

 Usage
 =====

-  1. ensure that `libgmp` is installed on your system, it's required by [bigint](https://github.com/substack/node-bigint), upon which jwcrypto depends
+  1. ensure that `libgmp` is installed on your system (e.g. `apt-get install libgmp-dev`), it's required by [bigint](https://github.com/substack/node-bigint), upon which jwcrypto depends
   2. npm install jwcrypto
   3. in javascript: `require('jwcrypto')`